Omen-of-Aecio/universe/thoughts.md

 # Currently/TODO
+- SNAPSHOT
+    maybe would make more sense to send a snapshot with Options...

 - while we can serialize the Snapshot... do we really have to deserialize it and then loop & apply to the ECS system?
     Is it possible to do so while deserializing?
 LATER.
 OPTIMIZATION.